-The outcome of the divorce mediation is up to the participating parties.
-A mediator makes no decisions on the issues, but supports both parties to make decisions for themselves.
+The outcome of Divorce Mediation is up to the participating parties.
+A mediator makes no decisions on the issues but supports both parties to make decisions for themselves.
 I will assist you in:

 – Clarifying issues.

 – Identifying your needs and desires and the needs and desires you have for your children.